dfreilich/summaries/CleanCode.md

 > Ambiguities and imprecisions in code are either a result of disagreements or laziness.
 In either case, they should be eliminated. (p.
 301)

 > Boolean logic is hard enough to understand without having to see it in the context of an `if` or `while` statement (p.
 301)

+> Names in softare are 90% of what makes software readable.
+You need to take the time to choose them wisely, and keep them relevant.
+Names are too important to treat carelessly. (p.
+309)

+> The power of carefully chose names is that they overload the structure of the code wth description.
+That overloading sets the readers' expectations about what the other functions in the module do. (p.
+310)